i3iorn/event_mesh_protocol/event_mesh.md

 - A NODE MUST NOT modify any other fields in the EMM packet, except for the TTL and Checksum fields.
 The Checksum MUST be recalculated after modifying the TTL field.
 - A NODE MUST cache Event IDs for a configurable period to prevent processing duplicate events.
 The cache duration is application-specific and MAY be based on factors such as event frequency and network conditions.
   - RECOMMENDED default cache duration is 5 minutes.
 - A NODE MAY implement additional filtering or processing logic based on the event type, flags, or payload content.
 This logic is application-specific and MUST be defined by the application.
+This MAY include parsing TLVs as defined in Section 6.

 ## 3.5 Reliability
 EMP is designed to be lightweight and fast, but it does not guarantee absolute reliability.
 To improve reliability, NODEs can implement application-level acknowledgments or retries for critical events.
 However, this is optional and depends on the specific use case and requirements of the application.